Observation of a Transition Between Dynamical Phases in a Quantum Degenerate Fermi Gas

-Figure~\ref{fig:DPT} shows the qualitative change in dynamical behavior as $J$ crosses $J_c$.
-Below the DPT, $\mathcal{S}(t)$ decays monotonically in time (Fig.~\ref{fig:DPT}A), but above the DPT, $\mathcal{S}(t)$ oscillates around a non-zero magnetization (Fig.~\ref{fig:DPT}C,D,E).
+Figures~\ref{fig:Transition}A-E show the qualitative change in dynamical behavior as $J$ crosses $J_c$ for fixed $\widetilde{h}$.
+Below the TDP, $\mathcal{S}(t)$ decays monotonically in time (Fig.~\ref{fig:Transition}A), but above the transition, $\mathcal{S}(t)$ oscillates around a non-zero magnetization (Fig.~\ref{fig:Transition}C,D,E).
 All observations can be reproduced by the same theoretical model shown in Fig.~2 (red lines), if $\mathcal{J}_{ij}$ are scaled by $0.8$ from their ab-initio values, perhaps due to an increased sampling of trap anharmonicity due to the higher temperature used in this data set to increase $\widetilde{h}$, or due to a renormalization of coupling constants due to resonant mode-changing processes \cite{Koller:2015dg,Koller:2016el}.
-The DPT is seen in three observables (Figs.~\ref{fig:DPT}F,G,H): first, by a departure from ungapped dynamics; second, by looking for a jump in $\mathcal{S}$ at 100\,ms; and third, by a finite value of $\Omega$.
-The $\chi^2$ measure in Fig.~\ref{fig:DPT}F compares both data and calculations to $\mathcal{S}_{J=0}(t)$, the calculated time evolution for $J=0$.
-The gap frequency $\Omega$ in Fig.~\ref{fig:DPT}H is found from a fitting function that uses a damped sinusoid for later times, and $\mathcal{S}_{J=0}$ for early times (SM).
-The excellent agreement of all three measures with theory based on Eq.~\ref{eq:H} confirms that our quantum simulator probes the DPT in the collective Heisenberg model.
+The TDP is seen in three observables (Figs.~\ref{fig:Transition}F,G,H): first, by a departure from ungapped dynamics; second, by looking for a jump in $\mathcal{S}$ at 100\,ms; and third, by a finite value of $\Omega$.